mickeys/writing-portfolio/README.md

 ## Subject-matter expert, for Javascript & database programmers

-For the learning company Udacity [I wrote several series](https://www.udacity.com/blog/author/michael-sattler) of posts as a subject-matter expert targetting novice programmers.
+For the learning company Udacity [I wrote several series](https://www.udacity.com/blog/author/michael-sattler) of posts as a subject-matter expert targeting novice programmers.
 Each has a different theme to make the dry technical reading a bit more engaging and accessible.

 <!-- <center><img src="./i/udacity.png" width="50%"></center> -->